 Check out my collection of high-protein vegan recipes here.

 Made with minimal healthy ingredients like rolled oats, milk, honey, banana, and peanut butter.
-You can also add different flavors and nuts, and fruits to bring in variations.
-I have made it with chocolate and peanut butter flavor.
+You can also add different flavors, nuts, and fruits to bring in variations.
+I have made it with chocolate and peanut butter flavors.

-Read my banana oatmeal recipe that you can make on a stovetop or in an instant pot.
+Read my banana oatmeal recipe, which you can make on a stovetop or in an instant pot.

 This vegan baked oatmeal is gluten-free and oil-free.
-Hence healthy too.
-If anyone is allergic to nuts must avoid adding peanut butter to this.
+Hence, healthy too.
+If anyone is allergic to nuts, they must avoid adding peanut butter to them.

 Vegan Baked Oatmeal